 Bio for Bruce Laing

-Bruce recently retired from VIQUA, but still acts as a Senior Sales Consultant at VIQUA – a Trojan Technologies Company.
-He has been with VIQUA for 14 years and during that time has been involved in many facets of product and standards development.
+Bruce was with VIQUA for 14 years and during that time was involved in many facets of product and standards development.
 He has been the Chairperson of the NSF Standard 55 UV Task Group for the past 11 years and works closely with many industry leaders on the NSF Joint Committee.
 He is also a member of the CSA B483.1 committee.
 Over the past 11 years he has made 8 educational presentations at WQA Conventions on various topics and has written many articles for Industry publications.
 Bruce enjoys his 4 grandchildren, photography, golf and cycling.